-8. Advanced Energy Monitor
+7. Advanced Energy Monitor

-8.1 Introduction
+7.1 Introduction

-Any embedded developer seeking to make their embedded code spend as little energy as the underlying architecture supports, needs tools to easily and quickly discover inefficiencies in the running application.
+Any embedded developer seeking to make his embedded code spend as little energy as the underlying architecture supports, needs tools to easily and quickly discover inefficiencies in the running application.

 This is what the Simplicity Energy Profiler is designed to do.
-In real-time, the Energy Profiler will graph and log current as a function of time while correlating this to the actual target application code running on the WGM160P.
+It will in real-time graph and log current as a function of time while correlating this to the actual target application code running on the EZR32.
 There are multiple features in the profiler software that allows for easy analysis, such as markers and statistics on selected regions of the current graph or aggregate energy usage by different parts of the application.

-8.2 Theory of Operation
+7.2 Theory of Operation

-The AEM circuitry on the board is capable of measuring current signals in the range of $0.1 \mu A$ to 95 mA, which is a dynamic range of almost 120 dB.
-It can do this while maintaining approximately 10 kHz of current signal bandwidth.
-This is accomplished through a combination of a highly capable current sense amplifier, multiple gain stages, and signal processing within the kit's board controller before the current sense signal is read by a host computer for display and/or storage.
+The Advanced Energy Monitor (AEM) circuitry on the board is capable of measuring current signals in the range of $0.1~\mu A$ to 95~mA, which is a dynamic range of alomst 120~dB.
+It can do this while maintaining approximately 10~kHz of current signal bandwidth.
+This is accomplished through a combination of a highly capable current sense amplifier, multiple gain stages and signal processing within the kit's board controller before the current sense signal is read by a host computer for display and/or storage.